lcondliffe/docker-flexlm/README.md

-# Autodesk Maya 2019 License Server
+# Autodesk license server container

 Docker container to be used to serve Autodesk 2020 site license.